About the program

 How many graduates do you usually have?

-The graduating class usually is about 30 students twice a year.
+The graduating class is usually around 60 students per academic year.